LukeI50/Project-Boards/README.md

 Features:
 - User registration, login, and role-based access (user/admin)
-- Dashboard with a summary of tasks and projects
+- Dashboard with am index of projects
+- Project board with kanban board of tasks
 - Project creation and management (title, description, date created)
 - Task creation, editing, and deletion within projects
     - Task types: To Do, In Progress, Completed